 WITNESSING CORONA-REALMS

-As the corona virus holds the world firmly in its grip, human life outside the digital realm has come to a halt.
-Yet inside the digital, the proliferation of meetings, but also concurring worldviews and explanations of an ungraspable phenomenon has reached new heights.
-Because of the social and cultural austerity we are experiencing, the significance and appreciation of life before corona has been altered, causing many of us to individually re-examine the values our future lives should be based on.
+For a long period the coronavirus held the world firmly in its grip.
+During this time human life in many places and realms changed and many felt like social life had come to a halt.
+Yet inside the digital, the proliferation of meetings, but also concurring worldviews and explanations of an ungraspable phenomenon reached new heights.
+Because of the social and cultural austerity, we experienced, the significance and appreciation of life before the pandemic had been altered, causing many of us to individually re-examine the values our future lives should be based on.
 People say “you don’t know what you’ve got until it’s gone”.
-Truth is, you knew what you had, you just never thought you’d lose it.
+Truth is, for many of us the coronavirus became the changing factor unfolding those yet impalpable aspects of everyday life.

-Our aim is to make visible the different lifeworlds and lived experiences that are constantly changing and challenged.
-We are aware that these experiences can diverge immensely.
-Not everyone has the means, the time and the privilege to reflect on the current situation.
-Nevertheless, we want to open up a space for discussion and shed a light on the multiplicity of lived experiences.
+The aim of this collective project is to make visible the different lifeworlds and lived experiences that are constantly changing and challenged during the pandemic.
+We are aware that these experiences diverge immensely.
+Not everyone had the means, the time, and the privilege to reflect on the pandemic in this format.
+Nevertheless, [anthro]metronom opened up with this wish to create a space for discussion and shed a light on the multiplicity of lived experience.
+Scroll down and catch a glimpse of some of them!

 PIZZA IN THE TIME OF COVID